-Average prices on rentals range from $55 to $90 a day and differ depending on time of year or season.
-A sidekick might run around $55 to $63.
-A Jeep Wrangler around $60 to $70.
-Larger vehicles go for $70 to $90.
+Average prices on rentals range from $65 to $100 a day and differ depending on time of year or season.
+A Jeep Wrangler will run around $70 to $80.
+Larger vehicles go for $80 to $100.
 The latter price being for a 7 passenger minivan.
-Special packages and discounts are available, so it is possible to get lower prices.
-Book early during high season.
+Special packages and discounts are available.
+Be sure to book early during high season!

 L & L Jeep Rental welcomes you to St. John.
 We hope you have a pleasant stay here on our beautiful island.
 For your convenience, we recommend renting a vehicle during your visit.
 Our fleet includes automatic, four wheel drive Jeep Wranglers (accommodates 1-4 passengers) and Jeep Liberties (accommodates 1-5 passengers), perfect for navigating our mountainous little island.
 Express check in and check out, an after hours emergency line and relationships with many villa companies and resorts are just some of the reasons L & L Jeep Rental is the right choice!
 Contact us to Book a Jeep!

 2013 Jeep Wrangler Sports for rent on St. John, USVI starting at $70/day.
 Also ask about our Fall Special!